 30 Jun 2009 6 Comments

-For a week in May and the full month of June we lived aboard a ‘raft-like’ craft (below) ‘Freebird.’
-It was a simplistic voyage covering 1700 + miles of The Mississippi from Minnesota to New Orleans; a trusty kayak ‘traveller‘ in tow.
+For a week in May and the full month of June I lived aboard the ‘raft-like’ craft (below) ‘Freebird.’
+It was a simplistic voyage covering 1700 + miles of The Mississippi from Minnesota to New Orleans; my trusty kayak ‘traveller‘ in tow.

 The links to our daily log are the right column of this page –

 The scenery and activity surrounding this mighty river was an interesting change from life’s normal schedule back in the Carolina’s.
 I always wanted to live on a boat.
 The 32 days of this simplistic voyage was pretty much spent walking the deck, observing, while standing rather than sitting.
 A time to ‘absorb’ the features as we drifted along.
 I’d like to think of the trek as a ‘throw-back’ of early American adventure; Huck Finn style.
 For me it helped to readup on river related subjects before the trip, Mark Twain was a big one..

 Beyond the perpetual motion of the water beneath us, ‘towboats’ were the most predominant feature and # 1) topic of conversation along the river.
 Other conversation points with the folks that we met along the river seemed to be unanimous at # 2) their personal desire to ‘go down the river,’ and # 3) catching and eating catfish from the river.

 We took alot of pictures and learned firsthand the remarkable nature of those folks along those banks; with that I can attest to the fact that the Mississippi is indeed an “interstate of waterways.
 This river is the ‘backbone’ within our country in moving bulk commerce on a massive scale – and in a safe manner.